 Polycarbonate vs Glass

-You can choose to get the Smith’s Basecamp Polarized Fishing Sunglasses with either glass or polycarbonate lenses.
-Glass lenses provide more clarity compared to polycarbonate but they are heavier and aren’t quite as durable as polycarbonate.
+You can choose to get the Basecamp sunglasses with either glass or polycarbonate lenses.
+Glass lenses provide more clarity compared to polycarbonate, but they are heavier and aren’t quite as durable as polycarbonate.

 Choosing The Right Lens Mirror & Color Combos

-These Smith’s Polarized Fishing Sunglasses come in a wide range of different mirror/color combos and some suit different fishing situations better than others.
+These Smith Polarized Fishing Sunglasses come in a wide range of different mirror/color combos, and some suit different fishing situations better than others.

-If you’re looking for a lens option that does it all then a green mirror with amber is the lens choice to go for.
-It’s the best lens for inshore fishing and the flats, is excellent for freshwater fishing, and it’s pretty good for offshore.
+If you’re looking for a lens option that does it all, then a green mirror with amber is the choice.
+It’s the best lens for inshore fishing and the flats, excellent for freshwater fishing, and pretty good for offshore.

 If you’re mainly an offshore fisherman, you will want the opal mirror lens (blue) with either an amber or copper background.

-For low light conditions, the silver mirror and yellow lenses will bring the dark days to life.
-These really do work by the way and if you fish a lot they are worth the investment.
+The silver mirror and yellow lenses will bring the dark days to life in low-light conditions.
+These really do work, by the way, and if you fish a lot, they are worth the investment.

 Why Do I Need Polarized Sunglasses?